Dec 2019 - Oct 2020

 As for the workmanship and the overall feeling...
 We have to remember that in the global reality, the RAV4 is a mass crossover with a starting price of $24100, from which you should not expect miracles.
 And Toyota need to forcibly separate it from the updated Highlander and prospective NX and RX on the same platform.

 Compared to, say, Renault, Toyota still looks good, but thanks to VW and Škoda everyone knows what a truly thoughtful, modern and non-premium salon should be - against this background, Toyota has just left the stone age.

 DRIVER - ERGONOMICS, VISIBILITY

-We can have a different attitude to the modern VW, but special appreciation is given to the fact that throughout all the years of its existence, the compact Tiguan outside demonstrates the failure of Japanese "specialists" in the layout and ergonomics of salons.
-Some of them could to compensate the inability to organize the internal space by its sufficient reserve... but Toyota has 永田秀明, takumi and aggravated mania to lower the center of gravity.
+We can have a different attitude to the modern VW, but special appreciation is given to the fact that throughout all the years of its existence, the compact Tiguan demonstrates the failure of Japanese "specialists" in the layout and ergonomics of salons.
+Some of them could to compensate the inability to organize the internal space by this space sufficient reserve... but Toyota has 永田秀明, takumi and aggravated mania to lower the center of gravity.

 Even if do not immerse in anthropology and socio-cultural characteristics, but take a more comfortable Japanese classmate for comparison, the difference of RAV4 is visible:

 The height of the roof and the angle of inclination of the front pillar together give a cumulative effect: the absolute difference in height from 40 mm turns to 60 in the front part, the pillar at eye level is 120 mm closer to the driver.
 At the same time: RAV4 floor height above the ground is a few mm higher, the steering wheel installed 25 mm lower, the maximum leg space for the driver is 55 mm less.
 The result is a little predictable.